maxine4321/ETH-AVAX-/README.md

 ### Conclusion
-Understanding require, revert, and assert statements enhances solidity proficiency for secure and reliable smart contract development
+Understanding require, revert, and assert statements enhances our knowledge of solidity for secure and reliable smart contract development